JoyZine

 Sufferer's Parasite—pseudonym for: Surfer's Paradise, Queensland.

-sugar glidersugar gliderPetaurus breviceps, a nocturnal marsupial that can glide for up to 50m from one tree to another.
+sugar gliderPetaurus breviceps, a nocturnal marsupial that can glide for up to 50m from one tree to another.
 Gliding is achieved with the aid of special folds of skin connected between fore and hind limbs.
 Their habitats consist of forests and woodlands, especially when they have access to dense pockets of Acacia.
 They can thrive in strips and patches of forest that remain on cleared agricultural land, if tree hollows are available.
 The diet of the sugar glider in the wild primarily consists of pollen, nectar, insects and sap.
 The sugar glider occurs in most of northern and eastern mainland Australia as well as Tasmania.

 sugar gumEucalyptus cladocalyx, found in only four distinct areas of South Australia—the southern Flinders Ranges, Kangaroo Island and two locations on the Eyre Peninsula.
 The bark is smooth and sheds to give irregular white, yellow and gray patches.
 It has white flowers and large gum nuts.
 Tolerates alkaline or clay soils.
 Suitable for slightly saline sites, hedges or windbreaks, shade trees, honey production, screening plants, frost tolerant plant.